ktyldev/wyskr/readme.md

 storing todos here temporarily until i can be bothered to organise a trello

-*   move obj/ and shaders/ folders out of src/
 *   create scene graph
 *   transforms
 *   load 3d models